Basmachi movement: Background

-In November 1921, Enver Pasha, former Turkish war minister and one of the key architects of the Armenian genocide, arrived in Bukhara to assist the Soviet war effort.
+In November 1921, Enver Pasha, former Ottoman war minister and one of the key architects of the Armenian genocide, arrived in Bukhara to assist the Soviet war effort.
 Enver Pasha had been an advocate of a Turkish-Soviet alliance against the British, and gained the trust of the Soviet authorities.
 Soon, however, he defected and became the single most important Basmachi leader, centralizing and revitalizing the movement.
 Enver Pasha intended to create a pan-Turkic confederation encompassing all of Central Asia, as well as Anatolia and Chinese lands.
+In May 1922, after receiving military aid from Afghanistan.
+Including 800 soldiers, 100 British rifles, and 80 camel-loads of ammunition.
 His call for jihad attracted much support, and he managed to transform the Basmachi guerillas into an army of 16,000 men.
-By early 1922, a considerable part of the Bukharan People's Soviet Republic, including Samarkand and Dushanbe, was under Basmachi control.
-Meanwhile, Dungan Muslim Magaza Masanchi formed the Dungan Cavalry Regiment to fight for the Soviets against the Basmachi.